vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 No, it is not possible to change intervals.
 If the user has accepted a yearly interval, the agreement cannot be changed to a monthly agreement.
-This requires a new agreement and a new consent from the user.
+This requires a new agreement and new consent from the user.

-It _is_ possible to make a monthly agreement and charge some months only.
+It _is_ possible to make a monthly agreement and charge for some months only.
 The general rule: Be as customer friendly and easy to understand as possible.

 See: